Improbable gets $50 million from China’s NetEase to engineer giant game worlds

 This strategic investment connects Improbable with one of the world’s most successful developers and publishers of online games.
 NetEase’s networking expertise and knowledge of the huge and growing Chinese games market are exceptional.

-Founded in 2012, Improbable received $20 million in a first round of from Andreessen Horowitz in March 2015.
+Founded in 2012, Improbable received $20 million in a first round from Andreessen Horowitz in March 2015.
 Horizon Ventures led a $30 million follow-on round in July 2015, which included Temasek Holdings.
 And SoftBank led the huge $502 million round in May 2017.